jan-brabec/microimaging_histology_DIB/README.md

 In this step, the histology image is cropped and rotated to approximately match the MR image without its shearing or image deformation.
 This is performed by running *Register* which performs following steps:
 * Cropping: Points of the bounding box for each sample defined in *get_cropping_points*.
 * Basic rotation such as by 90 or 180 degrees: Rotations defined in *get_H_transform*.
 * More precise rotation calculated from landmarks on DTI map (MD or FA) and histology images: landmark points defined in *get_landmarks*.
 Out of these a more precise rotation angle is calculated.
+Since the goal is to define rotation angle only, these are often defined on the tumor borders clearly visible in both H&E and MRI image.
 * The validate quality of coregistration the script *Register* outputs an image in the main folder.
 Here, the overlap between the landmark is shown.